Analysis: After an underwhelming 5-5 start, here’s what we’ve learned about the Storm so far

 “She’s showing that she’s very capable in that position,” Quinn said.
 “What Ezi can do with whatever unit she’s on the floor with I don’t want to hold that back.
 I think she’s done a great job this year.”

-Jewell Loyd rationalized “three is worth more than two” to explain why the Storm lead the WNBA with 27.7 three-point attempts per game.
+Jewell Loyd rationalized “three is worth more than two” to explain why the Storm lead the WNBA with 27.7 3-point attempts per game.

 At their current pace, Seattle would finish the season with a league-record 997 shots behind the arc.

-No WNBA team is as reliant on the three-ball as the Storm, which get 35.5% of their scoring from the perimeter.
+No WNBA team is as reliant on the 3-ball as the Storm, which get 35.5% of their scoring from the perimeter.

 Conversely, Seattle ranks last in the league in free-throw attempts per game (14.2) and percentage of points from the line (14.5%).